zoma00/E-commerce-s-emi.netlify-Site/README.md

 pip install -r requirements.txt python manage.py migrate python manage.py runserver

-Contributing
+```
+**Contributing:**
 Feel free to contribute to this project by creating a pull request.
 Please ensure to follow the contribution guidelines.
-```

 **License**

 This project is licensed under the MIT License - see the LICENSE file for details.